oliverphilcox/RascalC/docs/usage/main-code.rst

     make
     ./cov [OPTIONS]

 The first line removes any pre-existing C++ file before it is recompiled in line 2 to produce the ``./cov`` file.
-For a summary of input command line parameters, simply run ``./cov`` with no arguments.

-**NB**: For periodic random particle files (such as those produced by simulations), the code should be compiled with the ``-DPERIODIC`` flag in the Makefile.
+The Makefile may need to be altered depending on the particular computational configuration used.
+To run single threaded, simply remove the ``-DOPENMP`` flag (and any references to the OpenMP installation e.g. ``-lgomp`` and ``-fopenmp``) in the Makefile.
+For periodic random particle files (such as those produced by simulations), the code should be compiled with the ``-DPERIODIC`` flag in the Makefile.
 This is turned off by default.

+**NB**: For a summary of input command line parameters, simply run ``./cov`` with no arguments.

 Options
 ~~~~~~~